zaclaramay/ScriptsThatMightWork/Purview/PurviewChatSearch.md

 ## Overview

 This script automates the process of searching for chat messages, emails, and other communication data across multiple Microsoft 365 users using Microsoft Purview eDiscovery.
-Instead of creating individual searches for each user, it creates one comprehensive search that includes all specified users' mailboxes.
+Instead of creating individual searches for each user, it creates one comprehensive search that includes all specified users' mailboxes from a CSV.

 ## What the Script Does